ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-java/README.md

 Then create a new notification using `NotificationBuilder`:

 ```
+// Older approach
-NotificationBuilder builder = new NotificationBuilder("This is the notification's text!");
+NotificationBuilder builder = new NotificationBuilder("This is the notification's text!"); // Deprecated

 ```
 You can also configure the notification with some other optional settings.